kaon1/kaonbytes/content/post/ansible-config-backups/index.md

 * Health Check of the Backup Tool
 - Currently Supported Vendors/OS:
   - Opengear
-  - ArubaOS
+  - Aruba AOS
   - Cisco ASA and IOS
-  - Fortios
+  - Fortinet Fortios
-  - Junos
+  - Juniper Junos
   - Citrix Netscaler
   - Big-IP F5
   - Arista EOS

-A **read-only** recurring Ansible playbook is a great way to get started in network automation of your enterprise gear because:
+A **read-only** recurring Ansible playbook, like the one we are discussing, is a great way to get started in network automation of your enterprise gear because:

-* The playbook does not make confuguration changes to your remote devices
+* The playbook does **not** make confuguration changes to your remote devices
-* Your playbook has to touch every device and every type of device you have in your network (different vendors such as Cisco, Juniper, Aruba)
+* Your playbook has to touch every device in your network.
+That means **Authentication, Connecticty, and Ansible Modules** must all be correct on every run.
-* Authentication and connectivty from the ansible server to the remote network devices need to function correclty on every run
+  * Getting this all working the first time takes some effort but will pay off in future projects.

 ## Workflow
 Below is a diagram of the expected workflow operation of the ansible playbook.
-1. Dynamically populate Ansible Inventory list with current devices **tagged** for backup.
+1. Grab inventory list from Netbox with devices **tagged** for backup.
-2. Depending on device OS (grabbed from netbox) call a specific **Ansible task** to perform system backup on each device
+2. Call a specific **Ansible task** to perform system backup on each device
-3. Store all system backups locally and sync to a versioned S3 Bucket with **Ansible S3 Sync Task**
+3. Store all system backups locally and sync to a version controlled **S3 Bucket**
 4. Maintain a **summary of failed or successful** device backup actions and create report to Email
 5. Update local status.txt file to be polled by outside **monitoring** system

 ![](workflow-backups.png)

-## The Results
+## The Solution

 Github Repo can be found here - [Ansible Configuration Backup Manager](https://github.com/kaon1/configuration-backup-manager)

 ### Running the playbook

-Here is an example output of running the playbook against 8 hosts each on a different network operating system (the vendors listed above).
-This playbook has been tested to run on over 1000 network devices in a single execution.
+Here is an example output of running the playbook against 8 hosts each on a different network operating system.
+This playbook has been run on hundreds of network devices in production environments.

 Command: